 - a.
-The project boundary is the physical, geographical sites of the project technologies and potentially of the baseline and project fuel collection and production (e.g. charcoal, plant oil), as well as solid waste and effluents disposal or treatment facilities associated with fuel processing. - b.
-The target area is defined by the regions or towns within a single country, or across multiple adjacent countries, where the considered baseline scenario(s) is(are) assessed to be uniform across political borders.
+The project boundary is the physical, geographical sites of the project technologies.
+This boundary could also host the baseline and project fuel collection and production (e.g. charcoal, plant oil) and solid waste and effluents disposal or treatment facilities associated with fuel processing. - b.
+The target area is the region(s) or town(s) where the considered baseline scenario(s) are deemed to be uniform across political borders.
+This area could be within a single country, or across multiple adjacent countries.
 The target area provides an outer limit to the project boundary in which the project has a target population. - c.
-In cases where woody biomass (including charcoal) is the baseline fuel, the fuel production and collection area is the area within which this woody biomass can reasonably be expected to be produced, collected and supplied.
-In cases the project activity introduces the use of a new biomass feedstock in the project situation, the fuel production and collection area is the area within which the biomass is produced, collected and supplied.
+In cases where woody biomass (including charcoal) is the baseline fuel or where the project activity introduces the use of a new biomass feedstock into the project situation, the fuel production and collection area is the area within which this woody or new biomass is produced, collected and supplied.